varunbiluri/Slot-Finder-/README.md

 ## Project Description

 The Slot-Finder project is aimed at automating the process of monitoring and managing parking spaces.
 It utilizes computer vision techniques to detect the occupancy status of parking slots and provides real-time information about available and used slots.
 The project includes a user-friendly dashboard for monitoring and an interactive tool for customizing the parking slot layout.
+The project aims to provide the following functionality:

+### Slot Detector
+The slot detector component utilizes computer vision techniques to identify available parking slots in a given video feed.
+It processes the video frames, applies image processing algorithms, and detects the occupancy status of parking slots.
+It provides accurate and real-time information on available and occupied slots.

+### Slot Finder
+The slot finder component offers a user-friendly interface for defining and managing parking slots.
+It allows users to mark parking slots in a given image or video frame manually.
+Users can add new slots, remove existing slots, and update slot positions as needed.
+The slot finder facilitates the customization and adaptation of the system to different parking lot layouts.

+### Web-based Dashboard
+The web-based dashboard provides a convenient and interactive way to visualize the parking slot status.
+It displays real-time information on available slots, used slots, and total slots.
+Users can access the dashboard through a web browser and monitor the parking situation remotely.
+The dashboard also includes login and registration functionality for user authentication and access control.

 ## Features